NorwegianVeterinaryInstitute/BioinfTraining/coregenome.md

 1. What do the options shown above mean?
 2. Which bsr value was used?
 3. How many exact matches were found?
-4. Which genome had the most exact matches_
+4. Which genome had the most exact matches?
 5. How many paralogs were found?
+6. Have a look at the 'GCA-000636115-protein1.fasta' file again.
+Has it changed?

 Go into the results_cg directory and into the results directory.
 Figure out what the contents of each of the files there are.